-This work shall consist of removing, by rotomilling, with a machine and automatic grade control, according to Article 440.03 of the Standard Specifications, the necessary existing bituminous material from the existing surface at locations indicated in the plans.
-The purpose of grinding is to remove the rutting in the existing bituminous surface.
+This work shall consist of removing, by rotomilling, with a machine and automatic grade control, according to Article 440.03 of the Standard Specifications, the necessary existing hot-mix asphalt material from the existing surface at locations indicated in the plans.
+The purpose of grinding is to remove the rutting in the existing hot-mix asphalt surface.
 The Contractor shall mill ½ inch at the centerline, except when the milling at the outer edge of the surface exceeds 1½ inches; then the Contractor shall reduce the cut at the centerline to provide a maximum cut at the outer edge of the pavement of 1½ inches.
 If the outer edge cut still exceeds 1½ inches, the 1.5% (3/16 inch per foot crown) slope may be reduced 1% to (1/8 of an inch per foot) so as to maintain a maximum cut at the outer edge of 1½ inches.
 Care shall be exercised in the removal not to gouge or damage the underlying concrete pavement.

 This work will be paid for at the contract unit price per Square Yard for HOT-MIX ASPHALT SURFACE REMOVAL (VARIABLE DEPTH).